Patient Safety in the Operating Room

 Participants in SCIP believe that a meaningful reduction in complications requires that surgeons, anesthesiologists, preoperative nurses, pharmacists, infection control professionals and hospital executives work together to make surgical care improvement a priority.

 The SCIP partnership seeks to substantially reduce surgical mortality and morbidity through collaborative efforts.
-SCIP is sponsored by the Centers for Medicare and Medicaid Services (CMS) with a number of other national partners serving on the steering committee, including the American Hospital Association (AHA), Centers for Disease Control and Prevention (CDC), Institute for Healthcare Improvement (IHI), Joint Commission on Accreditation of Healthcare Organizations (JCAHO) and others.
+SCIP is sponsored by the Centers for Medicare and Medicaid Services (CMS) with a number of other national partners serving on the steering committee, including the American Hospital Association (AHA), Centers for Disease Control and Prevention (CDC), Institute for Healthcare Improvement (IHI), The Joint Commission (TJC) and others.

 Censis supports these efforts.
 The very definition of quality and patient safety—the right care to the right patient at the right time—starts with the right instrument at the right place at the right time in the Operating Room.
 That is the fundamental principle behind all of Censis® Technologies, Inc.'s Censitrac® Scalable Surgical Instrument Management solutions.